randylubin/Diegetic-Games/_drafts/2018-recap.md

 description: A recap of 2018 for Diegetic Games and Randy Lubin

 ---
 Wow what a year!
+Two Patreon releases, a Kickstarter funded and fulfilled, several "serious" games that got press coverage and more...

 I launched my Patreon at the end of 2017 and my initial goal was to ship 4 games this year.
 I ended up getting massively side tracked but for interesting reasons and still had a high design output, just not how I intended!

-# Patreon Releases: Honor Bound and Behind the Magic
+## Patreon Releases: Honor Bound and Behind the Magic

 I started 2018 by iterating on Behind the Magic, my fantasy mockumentary game.
 The core game was great but I was experimenting with how to present the rules and trying out variant ways to play.